What is an immune mediated disease?

 I hope this basic overview of immune mediated diseases helps.
 Keep an eye out for more on the subjects soon!
 Leave a comment and let us know what you think.

 Yvonne Brandenburg, RVT, VTS (SAIM) is a Registered Veterinary Technician practicing in California and obtained her Veterinary Technician Specialty in Small Animal Internal Medicine in 2016.
 She is the founder of InternalMedicineForPetParents.com.
+For more about Yvonne visit her author page here.

 This website is NOT a substitute for veterinary care with a veterinarian.
 We recommend you follow the advice and treatment plan as prescribed by your veterinarian, and only after discussing anything found on this website with your veterinarian, with their approval, implementing advice found here.